mssystem1/cookieverse/README.md

 }
 ```

+---

 ## Implementation Notes

 - Wallet Roast analysis currently focuses on Base wallet data.
+- World Cup Match Prophecy is built as the X Layer hackathon feature.
+- World Cup Prophecy cards are generated by OpenAI, rendered server-side, uploaded to IPFS, and minted through `mintWithImage()` on X Layer.
+- X Layer NFT token IDs should be fetched through OKX / X Layer Onchain Data API instead of slow block scanning.
+- X Layer adapter sends should be counted through OKX / X Layer transaction data.
 - Wallet Roast minting can happen on the connected supported chain, including 0G after chain support is added.
 - OpenAI is the default Wallet Roast provider.
 - 0G Compute can be enabled with `WALLET_ROAST_PROVIDER=og`.
 - The Wallet Roast card is rendered as PNG before upload and mint.
-- `mintWithImage()` is the preferred mint path for Wallet Roast cards.
+- `mintWithImage()` is the preferred mint path for Wallet Roast and World Cup Prophecy cards.
 - `getAllMints()` is recommended for all deployed COOKIE contracts used by Cookieverse holdings APIs.
 - 0G proof should be shown as both a runtime app flow and a ChainScan mint transaction.
+- X Layer proof should be shown through wallet connection, prophecy mint transaction, explorer link, holdings read, and LayerZero bridge proof.
 - Coinbase x402 and Bankr x402 are separate paid Wallet Roast provider paths.
 - `/api/wallet-roast/pro` is the canonical paid backend for Bankr x402 services.
 - `buildPaidWalletRoastResponse()` is the shared paid Wallet Roast response builder for Coinbase and Bankr flows.